grahama1970/codex/docs/chutes.md

   per‑chute domain can be derived.
 Useful when routing via a centralized gateway/LB.
 - `CHUTES_EXTRA_CAPS="programming,tools"` — appends additional capability keys to the fallback auto‑discovery (exec without explicit model) in addition to the default `coding,code`.
+ - `CHUTES_CATALOG_FIXTURE=/absolute/path/catalog.json` — bypass network and load a static catalog for deterministic tests (used by scenarios or unit tests).
+When set, HTTP is skipped entirely.

 #### Warm‑up behavior